 Look for the layered diamond icon at the top right of your screen.
 This opens a panel where you can toggle between ‘satellite view’ and default.

 Google Maps lets you add layers of information, one of which is ‘Biking’.
 Click the layered diamond icon (bottom left on a desktop, top right on your phone) to see the Map Details options.

 Selecting ‘Biking’ will display all on-road and off-road cycle infrastructure that Google is aware of, including painted bike lanes.
 Note: Google’s local knowledge of shared paths, bike paths, and quiet streets is not perfect, so you may encounter gaps, or even stairs.
-Add some padding to the timing if you’re a casual or beginner rider!
+Add some padding to the timing if you haven’t cycled that way before!

 Auckland Transport’s Journey Planner (available online and in app form) lets you plan bike routes around the city.
 It also includes the live location of share-bikes and e-scooters, a great option if you need wheels on-the-go.

 Of course, there are still so many gaps on the map.
 That’s where Bike Auckland comes in, as a people-powered movement working to make this city a place that’s a joy to get around.

 A comfortable, connected network will empower more of us to ride, help us do our bit for climate action, and boost everyone’s wellbeing.
 Keen for more progress?
 Sign up for our e-news, join your local Bike Burb, volunteer your time and ideas, or become a member today!